rajeshmanchikanti10/Mess_Time_Table/README.md

 # Mess_Time_Table is an android applicaiton used for hostel students especially pes university hostel students
+After user login they land to home page where user can look food menu of current day.
-this android application helps people knowing meal of particular day(user's can select date using calendar view) this also helps students in commenting on food user get notified every day about the meal of current day.
+This android application helps users to know food menu of particular day(user's can select date using calendar view).
+This application helps users in commenting on food User's also get notified on their favorite food day.So that they wont be missing food on that day User get notified every day about the food of current day.